Last Updated: 23rd August 2024

 We’ve got a free advocacy-ready template you can customize to your needs.

-Most importantly, make your social media policy available for employees to access.
-It shouldn’t be hidden somewhere on your website.
+Finally, make sure your social media guidelines and policy are available for employees to access.
+These shouldn’t be hidden somewhere deep within your website or intranet.

 Step 2: Social Media Training